-It is a crisp winter day… You step outside and as the cool wind hits your face it is immediate freshness.
-If you’re not in a hurry to rush in the car or house, you pause for just a moment to take it in.
-Whether you like the cold or not, there is something slower, calmer, and peaceful about it.
+Imagine a crisp winter day.
+You step outside, and as the cool wind hits your face, it is immediate freshness.
+If you’re not in a hurry to rush into the car or house, you pause to take it in.
+Whether you like the cold or not, there is something slower, calmer, and more peaceful about it.

-We all have winter seasons in our lives irrespective of the weather.
+We all have winter seasons in our lives, irrespective of the weather.
 A spiritual season of dormancy that is necessary for oneness with God.
 It’s not all go, go, go, with God.
-Sometimes it’s wait, listen, and rest.
-This is hibernation.
-This is preparation.
+Sometimes it’s waiting, listening, and resting.
+This is hibernation; this is preparation.

 King David once tended sheep.
-As he was surrounded by them, did he know he was going to be king?
+Surrounded by the flock, do you think he knew he would be king one day?
 Did he know what awaited him?
-Not at first.
-At first the fields were all he knew.
+At first, the fields were all he knew.
 The sheep were his lone responsibility.
-Yet as he was amongst them, he was listening; He was yielding; He was learning.
+Yet as he was amongst them, he was listening.
+He was yielding—learning.

-David knew and trusted God despite anything, and it was natural for him to run to God because of the time he spent in hibernation with Him.
+David knew and trusted God despite what he faced, and it was natural for him to run to God because of the time he spent in hibernation.

-So many times, we enter a season when God is calling us to the side, not to take us off the field but to give us the greatest pep talk of our lives.
-The thing is we need to stay sitting down long enough for Him to prepare us and get us ready.
+Sometimes we enter a season when God calls us to the side, not to take us off the field but to give us the greatest pep talk of our lives.
+The thing is, we need to stay sitting down long enough to listen and allow Him to prepare us for what is ahead.

 “You, God, are my God, earnestly I seek You; I thirst for You, my whole being longs for You, in a dry and parched land where there is no water.
 I have seen You in the sanctuary and beheld Your power and Your glory.
 Because Your love is better than life, my lips will glorify You.
 I will praise You as long as I live, and in Your name I will lift up my hands.
 I will be fully satisfied as with the richest of foods; with singing lips my mouth will praise You.”
 Psalm 63:1-5